 Still, customer feedback matters more than ever.
 How do you make it work?

 1. Make the feedback matter.

 You can do this by focusing on action.
-Your analytics and decision making mechanisms should be at least as robust as the surveying part.
+Your analytics and decision-making mechanisms should be at least as robust as the surveying part.
 If you don’t plan to act on feedback, don’t trouble the customer by collecting it.
-Asking feedback is easy.
-Doing something meaningful with it - no so.
+Asking for feedback is easy.
+Doing something meaningful with it – no so.

 The more elaborate digital survey tools make surveying as a continuous process easier and cheaper than earlier.
 However, they do not change the fact that most companies still don’t know what to do with the data they receive.
 Data doesn’t turn into insights, insights do not turn into actions.
 And constant surveying with very little action is the worst thing you can do for customer engagement.